wp-plugins/reveal-ids-for-wp-admin-25/readme.txt

 Features:

 * Following IDs can be revealed: Posts, Pages, Category, Links, Media
-* Each ID can be de-/activated seperately, plus you can ''allow/permit user roles to see the IDs''
+* Each ID can be de-/activated seperately, plus you can **allow/permit user roles to see the IDs**

 == Frequently Asked Questions ==